As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 true cyst near a dog's eye

 True cysts are the type that most people think of when they think of a cyst.
-These are termed “true” cysts because they have a secretory lining that produces a liquid filling of the cyst.
+These are termed “true” because they have a secretory lining that produces a liquid filling.
 These secretory cells line the inside of the cyst in 360 degrees.
-This is important to note when discussing the removal of a true cyst.
-If the entire secretory lining is not removed surgically, the cysts will reform as the remaining cells of the lining produce cystic fluid again.
+This is important to note when discussing the removal of a true cyst: if the entire secretory lining is not removed surgically, the cysts will reform, as the remaining cells of the lining produce cystic fluid again.

 True cysts are often a result of blocked ducts, typically near the eye and the eyelids.

-True cysts also must be tested, via a fine needle aspirate or biopsy, by your dog’s veterinarian to determine if they are truly benign cysts.
+They also must be tested, via a fine needle aspirate or biopsy, by your veterinarian to confirm that they are truly benign.
 If diagnosed as a true cyst, surgical removal is the only cure.
-If the cyst is not bothering the dog, your veterinarian may recommend watching it to see if it will resolve on its own with time.
+However, if it is not bothering the dog, your veterinarian may recommend watching it to see if it will resolve on its own with time.

 3. False Cysts